-The research carried out by students and academics in the School of Computer Science is groundbreaking.
-The most recent Research Assessment Exercise rated 85% of our staff’s publications as being of “international quality” or better.
-Some 15% was judged to be “world-leading in terms of originality, significance and rigour”; a fantastic achievement and evidence of the expertise of our lecturers and professors.
+The research carried out by students and academics in the School of Computer Science is ground-breaking.
+In the most recent external Research Assessment carried out nearly two-thirds of our staff’s publications were rated as being of “international quality” or “world leading”.
+That is a fantastic achievement for a relatively new department and is evidence of our very rapid growth and the expertise of our lecturers and professors.

 Our highly-active research centres feature world-leading developments in computer vision, in robotics and autonomous systems and in social computing, and we have strong links to many industrial collaborators and other universities around the world.
 We always try to incorporate our research findings into our taught curriculum wherever possible and under the banner of “student as producer” we give all students opportunities to get involved in this leading-edge and exciting work.
 We look forward to meeting and working with you.

 Dr David Cobham

 BSc(Hons), MSc, PhD, PGCE, FHEA, FBCS, CITP